Employment Compensation Claim Specialists

 Every employee, including part-time workers, has the right not to be unfairly dismissed.
 Unfair dismissal does not, however, extend to the self-employed.

-To avoid unfair dismissal, the employer must show that the dismissal was for one of five permitted reasons:
+Employment law gives employers 5 basic reasons that are considered fair.
+To avoid unfair dismissal, the employer must show that the dismissal was for one of these five reasons:

 Redundancy arises either when an employer plans closing all or part of a business at the location where the employees work; or where thebusiness no longer needs as many workers to carry on particular work.
 Full and proper procedure must be followed for redundancy to be fair.
 Failure to do so is likely to result in the employee being entitled to claim Unfair Dismissal as well as a 10-50% uplift in the compensation award.